makingweirdthings/makingweirdthings.github.io/_toys/first-attempt.md

 bother adding more mica.
 I thought that I might need as much as 14 grams for this volume, based on what I've read from resin and soap casters.
 Not sure what it'll look like after demolding.

+I then transferred it to pre-drilled container and mixed for a couple more minutes.

 {% include image.html url="/assets/img/toys/mixed.jpg" description="Ecoflex all mixed up.
 So pretty" %}

 I poured from a 4 foot step ladder down into the mold, trying to keep the mold angled at first so that the silicone poured into